Where are these sheets made?

 Deciding which type of luxury sheets to purchase is easier when you have the facts.
 Sateen sheets feel soft when new and have sheen to them, while Egyptian cotton sheets soften over time with use.
 Both are made from cotton and have much to offer, making the choice one of budget and personal taste.

 Top 5 Reasons to Buy Bed Sheet Sets

-Decorating is made simple with sheet sets in coordinating colors and styles.
-Bed sheet sets take the guesswork out of buying sheets by including a matching flat sheet, fitted sheet and pillowcases all in one ensemble.
-From children's character sheet sets to comfortable jersey cotton sheet sets, you can find whatever style you're looking all in one convenient package.
+Decorating your bedroom is made simple with sheet sets in coordinating colors and styles.
+Bed sheet sets take the guesswork out of buying sheets by including a matching flat sheet, fitted sheet, and pillowcases all in one ensemble.
+From children's character sheet sets to cozy jersey cotton sheet sets, you can find whatever style you're looking all in one convenient package.
 Keep reading to explore the top five reasons to buy bed sheet sets.

 FAQs about Cotton Sheets

 Cotton, a natural plant fiber, provides a strong, thin thread appropriate for making fabric soft and durable enough to sleep on.
 Cotton sheets are very popular but come in a wide range in price and quality.
 When choosing a set of cotton sheets, it pays to know common industry terminology in order to get the best product for your money.
 Use this article to find answers to some of the most frequently asked questions about cotton sheets.

 Changing your bedding, especially your sheets, is a great way to change the look of your bedroom as well as improve your night's rest.
 As you're looking for new sheets, think beyond color and thread count.
 The weave used for a sheet set makes a big difference in how your sheets will feel and look.
 Keep reading to learn more about five different sheet weaves and their characteristics.